 Changing the World

-Extensive research and studies done by CARGI, including kneeling studies, and personal protective equipment testing, have helped to improve industry standards, in addition to addressing the source of the problem.
-The solutions to daily occupational hazards and hindrances are developed by CARGI and shared with the companies within the industries, allowing for a broad change in the way workplace injuries are handled.
+The research and work that the CARGI team does has helped over 35,000 workers within industries including oil, gas and electric utilities, wind and solar energy, power generation, the automotive industry, as well as the Air Force, NASA and more.
+The solutions to daily occupational hazards and hindrances are developed by CARGI team members and shared with the companies within the industries, allowing for a broad change in the way workplace injuries are handled.
 By offering training and education to those same companies, CARGI works to ensure that the workplace injuries they worked to prevent are a thing of the past.